mfractor/mfractor.github.io/docs/code-actions/xaml/generate.md

 **Configuration Id: com.mfractor.code_fixes.code_actions.generate_value_converter_for_type_flow**

-Generates a value converter to convert the return type of a binding expression into the input type of
+Generates a value converter to convert the return type of a binding expression into the input type of the property.

 ### Configurable Properties